 The legacy of the Medici influence is still felt today.

-Anna Maria Luisa de’ Medici, the last of the line, secured the family’s art collection for Florence, making collections like those in the Uffizi Gallery accessible to the public.
+Anna Maria Luisa de Medici, the last of the line, secured the family’s art collection for Florence, making collections like those in the Uffizi Gallery accessible.

 Their impact on the Vatican is evident in their patronage of Renaissance art, promotion of church reforms, and even policies that affected rulers across Europe.